The Running Man (Bauer novel): Plot summary

-Joseph Davidson was a quiet, self-conscious fourteen-year-old boy and a talented artist.
+Joseph Davidson is a quiet, self-conscious fourteen-year-old boy and a talented artist.
 His world changes, however, when he is asked to draw a portrait of his mysterious neighbour Tom Leyton who was a Vietnam veteran who for thirty years has lived alone with his sister Caroline, raising his silkworms and hiding from prying eyes.
-Because of this he is the subject of ugly gossip and rumour, much of it led by neighbour Mrs. Mossop, who views Leyton’s brief teaching career with suspicion.
+Because of this he is the subject of ugly gossip and rumour, much of it led by neighbour Mrs. Mossop, who views Leyton's brief teaching career with suspicion.

 When Joseph finally meets his reclusive neighbour he discovers a cold, brooding man lost deep within his own cocoon of silence.
-He soon realises that in order to truly draw Tom Leyton, he must find the courage to unlock the man’s dark and perhaps dangerous secrets.
+He soon realises that in order to truly draw Tom Leyton, he must find the courage to unlock the man's dark and perhaps dangerous secrets.

 But Joseph has his own secrets, including the pain of his damaged relationship with his absent father and his childhood fear of the Running Man – a local character whose wild appearance and strange manner of moving everywhere at a frantic pace terrified him when he was a small boy.
 These dreams suddenly return when Joseph is forced to face his fears and doubts regarding Tom Leyton.

-As Joseph moves deeper and deeper into his neighbour’s world he confronts not only Tom Leyton’s private hell, but also his own relationship with his father, and ultimately the dishevelled, lurching figure of the Running Man.
+As Joseph moves deeper and deeper into his neighbour's world, he confronts not only Tom Leyton's private hell, but also his own relationship with his father, and ultimately the dishevelled, lurching figure of the Running Man.